Assistance programs from California community action agencies.

 Healthy Table or congregate meals are offered at host sites in California.
 Participants are served free healthy, nutritious meals.
 In addition to the lunchtime or dinner companionship, the seniors can also participate in recreational activities.
 Turn to these warm and friendly places to meet and eat together.

 Senior Services Programs can improve the quality of life of senior citizens in the community and extend the time they are able to live independently.
+There are low cost medications drug plans for low income seniors, home care, community action agency food programs in California and much more.
 Volunteers and staff from your local agencies can provide minor home repairs and installations such as grab bars, make friendly visits, deliver meals and more.

 The mission of community action agencies Mental Health Programs are to provide an atmosphere of warmth and caring to those people who are suffering from a mental illness.
 Case managers and public health care can help people reach their highest potential and obtain the attention they need.